We are sustainable

 CTP takes a robust approach, and targets are therefore based on emissions reductions required to keep global warming at 1.5°C.

-CTP’s goal is to achieve 100% carbon neutrality (for Scope 1 & 2) in its corporate operations and portfolio from 2021 onwards.
+CTP’s goal is to achieve 100% carbon neutrality in line with Paris Agreement.

 Both operational and embedded carbon emissions will be tackled by: